pi-base/web/paper.md

 claims to be included in the database.

-In 2017, Steven Clontz joined the project to serve as its lead mathematical editor, and later a co-developer of its software infrastructure.
+In 2017, Steven Clontz joined the project to serve as its lead mathematical editor, and later a co-maintainer of its software infrastructure.
 Dabbs and Clontz were both graduate students at the same institution in the early 2010s, and while Dabbs established a career in software